hollasch/LSON/README.md

    `maybe`, `0xfffe`, `#ff8800` and so on).
 3. LSON supports tabular data in addition to dictionaries and arrays.
 4. LSON has only five fundamental types: words, strings, arrays, dictionaries, and tables.
-It does explicitly include reserved special values for boolean, number, or null.
+It does not explicitly include reserved special values for boolean, number, or null.
 5. String quoting is optional where unambiguous.
 6. Values are terminated by whitespace, commas or semi-colons.